canada-ca/canada-ca.github.io/_drafts/2018-01-29-baseline-results-tax-filing.md

 ## Common issues uncovered in testing

-Many people didn’t find Health in the ‘hamburger’menu on the mobile home page of Canada.ca – so if their search failed, they tended to fail the task.
+Many people got lost on long pages of text.
+They may be on the correct page, but if their answer is too obscured to be found, the task is still not successful.

 <p><br>